Tyger8540/substance-zero/ProjectDocument.md

 ## Power Up System

-**Describe the power ups implemented and how the power up system functions.**
 *Overall System* - The power up system was conceived with the idea of having power ups that can be bought, all of which have different effects.
 Power ups are separated into three different categories, labeled lifespans, which define how they are applied in the game.
-The different lifespans are permanent, room-limited, and single-use, which were outlined in our [initial plan]().
-Each power up is also unique in its effect, and the power ups with their own unique scripts are the room-limited [exploding dash](), and the single-use power ups [bubble shield]() and [grenade]().
+The different lifespans are permanent, room-limited, and single-use, which were outlined in our [initial plan](https://docs.google.com/document/d/1qUwD2NyjP9KsFODDz8VkGxmFNTsvUqGNmpAtfV8uMV0/edit?usp=sharing).
+Each power up is also unique in its effect, and the power ups with their own unique scripts are the room-limited [exploding dash](substance-zero/scripts/powerups/exploding_dash_power_up.gd), and the single-use power ups [bubble shield](substance-zero/scripts/powerups/bubble_shield_power_up.gd) and [grenade](substance-zero/scripts/powerups/grenade_power_up.gd).
 The bubble shield power up has one use when bought from the power up shop, and the grenade power up has three uses when bought from the shop.
-All three of these unique power ups are scenes that are children of the Player node, so the player *technically* always has the power ups, but they can only use them when the player has [uses]() for the power ups.
+All three of these unique power ups are scenes that are children of the Player node, so the player *technically* always has the power ups, but they can only use them when the player has [uses](https://github.com/Tyger8540/substance-zero/blob/c81dbffbdc093dd800728356afbbe789adfc9468/substance-zero/scripts/powerups/power_up.gd#L7) for the power ups.
 The bubble shield works by enabling a collision shape in front of the player that takes any damage that would have been applied to the player.
 The grenade power up works by letting the sprite detach its global_position from the Player object it is a child of, then move in the last direction the player was moving in.
-Once getting to a [throw_disance]() the grenade will explode, enabling a hurt box that will damage any enemies it touches.
+Once getting to a [throw_disance](https://github.com/Tyger8540/substance-zero/blob/c81dbffbdc093dd800728356afbbe789adfc9468/substance-zero/scripts/powerups/grenade_power_up.gd#L34) the grenade will explode, enabling a hurt box that will damage any enemies it touches.
 Once the explosion is completed, the grenade will move back to the player's global position and be set to invisible.

+*Connecting to UI* - I worked closely with Chase to get the power ups hooked up to the different UI systems that interact with or display power ups.I had to make sure to decrement the uses of each single-use power up [in the player's stored power_up array](https://github.com/Tyger8540/substance-zero/blob/c81dbffbdc093dd800728356afbbe789adfc9468/substance-zero/scripts/powerups/grenade_power_up.gd#L48) in order for the UI to update correctly, as well as decrementing the uses [of the power up node itself](https://github.com/Tyger8540/substance-zero/blob/c81dbffbdc093dd800728356afbbe789adfc9468/substance-zero/scripts/powerups/single_use_power_up.gd#L17) so that it would only have a limited number of uses that were consistent with the stored values.
+We also communicated to determine how the power ups and their categorizing variables, [like lifespan and type](https://github.com/Tyger8540/substance-zero/blob/c81dbffbdc093dd800728356afbbe789adfc9468/substance-zero/scripts/powerups/power_up.gd#L4), were going to be stored so that Chase could access these values to create the power up shop.
+This was a key factor in the development of power ups because you do not pick them up off the ground, so without the power up shop there would be no visible or usable power ups.

+*Implementation in Relation to the Course* - I believe the way I implemented the power up system most closely relates to the command pattern exercise, exercise 1.
+Although not extremely similar, the way I created the [power_up](substance-zero/scripts/powerups/power_up.gd), [room_limited_power_up](substance-zero/scripts/powerups/room_limited_power_up.gd), and [single_use_power_up](substance-zero/scripts/powerups/single_use_power_up.gd) scripts was based on the logic of exercise 1.
+I specifically thought about how each different character's script extended the character script.
+The power up system follows the same layout, where I store all of the variables that are not unique to different kinds of power ups, like type and lifespan, in the base power up class, and then I have more unique variables and functions in the classes down the hierarchy.
+For instance, the single-use script contains a function called [use_power_up](https://github.com/Tyger8540/substance-zero/blob/aecf30b65b2250e772da55b540a9eb06d98d1d4a/substance-zero/scripts/powerups/single_use_power_up.gd#L16), which is used by its children, but those children also [extend the functionality](https://github.com/Tyger8540/substance-zero/blob/aecf30b65b2250e772da55b540a9eb06d98d1d4a/substance-zero/scripts/powerups/grenade_power_up.gd#L46) of the use_power_up function, as each single-use power up is going to need to do something different when it is used.
+This can also connect to the command pattern itself, as the base command class had an execute function that all of its child classes inherited and used in their own ways.